All Products

 EMR_IMPALA

-Breaks down large datasets into multiple parallel Map tasks, which significantly improves data processing efficiency.
+Breaks down large-scale datasets into multiple parallel Map tasks to significantly improve data processing efficiency.

 230